timy600/id-generator/README.md

    - Two options were considered:
      1. Extending the length of the ID.
      2. Expanding the character set.
-   - The second option was chosen and implemented as a separate class to maintain a clear distinction between configuration and generation logic.
+   - The second option was chosen first before backing up and going for the other :) and implemented as a separate class to maintain a clear distinction between configuration and generation logic.

 ## Conclusion
 The final solution provides a robust and efficient approach to ID generation, balancing uniqueness, performance, and fault tolerance.
 The class-based architecture ensures modularity, making it adaptable to different testing scenarios and production use cases.